NuSpaceSim/nupyprop/README.rst

 nuPyProp
 ========
-**Note: Currently main_temp branch is the working branch of nuPyProp.
+**Note (01/13/2025): Currently main_temp branch is the working branch of nuPyProp.
 It is coded only in Python language.
 Work is underway to make nuPyProp run faster and once that is done, main_temp will be merged with main.**

 Propagate neutrinos through the earth.